Q3 Curve thumbnail

 2025 Outlook

-Though 2025 contract rates slightly increased year-over-year in Q1, spot rates are likely to continue rising at a faster rate.
-As spot rates overtake contract rates, this divergence will drive volatility as cash-strapped carriers look to increase profitability after a very difficult two years.
+Though 2025 contract rates slightly increased year-over-year in Q2, spot rates are likely to continue rising at a faster rate.
+Eventually, spot rates will overtake contract rates, and this divergence will drive volatility as cash-strapped carriers look to increase profitability after a very difficult two years.

 All that said, while we are in an inflationary rate environment, we don’t anticipate the sort of extreme conditions we experienced in the last inflationary market in 2020 and 2021.